 We will aim to resolve the complaint as early as possible.
-If we cannot resolve the residents' concerns at the first point of contact, their complaint will be referred to the Operational Lead for (Housing/Repairs) to review and respond to the complaint.
+If we cannot resolve the resident's concerns at the first point of contact, the complaint will be referred to the Operational Lead (for Housing/Repairs) to review and respond to the complaint.

-In line with the HO guidance, GCHA will acknowledge your complaint within five working days of receipt.
-The Operational Lead will explain what steps will be taken to investigate the complaint, which may include visiting them in person if they felt it would help them understand the context of the complaint and contribute towards the overall solution or outcome.
+In line with the Housing Ombudsman (HO) guidance, GCHA will acknowledge the complaint within five working days of receipt.
+The Operational Lead will explain what steps will be taken to investigate the complaint, which may include visiting in person to help them understand the context of the complaint and contribute towards the overall solution or outcome.